BenjaminPritchard/webhook2NATs/README.md

 ## Client

 This is a node.js server-side client that uses the [NATS client library](github.com/nats-io/nats.go) to connect to the GO server, subscribes to the "webhook" messages, and prints the received data.

+(NOTE that obviously the client is just an example for you to use to integrate subscribing to the NATs message into your code.)

 ## Start Server